V1xel/political-speeches/README.md

 ## Guide to functionality

-Application is running on 3000 port
+Application is running on 3000 port by default, you can change it in .env file

 ### Synchronous way:
 - make GET request to http://localhost:3000/evaluation